-Skipper has worked for Harvey Goldsmith and as an independent artist liaison and tour manager
+Skipper has worked for Harvey Goldsmith and as an independent promoter and artist liaison

 Sign up for IQ Index